 NOTE: Optional, single cell passaging.
 Generate a single cell suspension using single cell dissociation reagent (see Table of Materials).
 Instead of 0.5 mM EDTA in step 2.4.2., use 8 mL of single cell dissociation reagent and incubate for 20 min at 37 °C. Collect the cell suspension into a 50 mL tube and add equal volume of media.
 Dissociation using the single cell dissociation reagent requires a manual step to pellet the cells.
 Centrifuge cells at 300 x g for 3 min.
 Remove the supernatant and resuspend the cell pellet in 12 mL of the required media and proceed with “Seeding of plates from tubes” (see step 2.1).
 Supplement the media with 2 µM thiazovivin on the day of seeding when using single cell suspension of hiPSCs.

-Automated highcontent, highthroughput imaging
+Automated high-content, high-throughput imaging

-NOTE: The measurement setting has to be available (see the Supplementary File 1: step 1.1).
+NOTE: The measurement setting has to be available (see Supplementary File 1: step 1.1).
 The assay plates to be imaged are available in the incubator.

 Execute the method “Imaging” (see step 1.4).
 Select a batch that contains at least one assay plate and no culture plate.
 In the section “Parameter Details”, enter the plate type, the plate definitions (for standard 96-well imaging plates: “Plate-96-20170918113842”) and the name of the measurement setting.